maufadel/EnergyMeter/README.md

 # EnergyMeter
 EnergyMeter is a Python module that combines pyRAPL, NVIDIA-SMI and eBPF to estimate the energy consumption of CPU, memory, GPU, and storage on Linux with only three lines of code.
+This was developed during the development of the article Fadel Argerich, M., & Patiño-Martínez, M. (2024).
+Measuring and Improving the Energy Efficiency of Large Language Models Inference.
+IEEE Access.

 ## How to use
 The most basic usage of EnergyMeter is as follows: